 14Jesus answered, "Even if I do bear witness about myself, my testimony is true, for I know where I came from and where I am going, but you do not know where I come from or where I am going."

 Where were these people when Jesus, the "Light of the World," presented the best possible witnesses to prove that His testimony was true?
 His witnesses were, God the

 Father; Scripture; John the Baptist; and the miracles He had performed (John 5:31-47).

 The people who confronted Jesus knew nothing about Him.
 They only wanted what would most expediently accomplish their purpose.

 VERSE 15-16: "You judge according to the flesh; I judge no one.
 16Yet even if I do judge, my judgment is true, for it is not I alone who judge, but I and the Father who sent me."

-Paraphrased: Your judgment is on the level of this sinful world. and even though I am "God the Son," at this time, I am not judging anyone.
-But if I do, it will be a true and sound judgment, because I judge in union with the Father.
+Paraphrased: Your judgment is on the level of this sinful world.
+And even though I am "God the Son," at this time, I am not judging anyone.
+But if I do, it will be an accurate and sound judgment, because I judge in union with the Father.